What is Palliative Care?

 Palliative doctors are specially trained in palliative medicine.
 They may provide palliative medicine through a hospital, hospice program, or both, and you can receive palliative care at a hospital, nursing home, assisted living facility, or your home.

 To best meet your needs, palliative care uses a team approach.
 The team, headed by the palliative doctor, may include nurses, social workers, and other medical and nonmedical professionals and volunteers who provide palliative care.

 The overall goal of palliative care is to improve your and your family's quality of life while you are ill.
 Research shows that people often live longer when they receive palliative care along with other treatments that are targeted at their illness.

 How is Hospice Care Related to Palliative Care?

 There is a specific type of palliative care—called hospice—for people for whom a cure is no longer possible and who likely have 6 months or less to live.
-Hospice care can be provided at a hospice facility, hospital, nursing home, or your home.
+Hospice care can be provided at a hospice facility, hospital, nursing home, assisted living facility or your home.